hmchen47/DataScience/AppliedDS-UMich/3-AML/03-Evaluation.md

         + Not_Relevant(__N__): the _negative_ class
     + Out of 1000 randomly selected items, on average
         + One item is relevant and has an R label
-        + The rest of the items (999 of them) are not relevant and labelled N.
+        + The rest of the items (999 of them) are not relevant and labeled N.
     + Recall that:

         $$\text{Accuracy} = \frac{\text{\# correct predictions}}{\text{\# total instances}}$$